ghost-writer-727/before-after-images-for-divi/README.txt

 * Bug Fix: Fix error that caused overlay to extend beyond images on the front-end.
 * Bug Fix: Fixed error with extra large (scaled) images in the Visual Builder.
 * Bug Fix: Changed miscellaneous React functions to improve performance of the Visual Builder module generally.
+* Bug Fix: Fixed '$size missing index' error that could appear when WP_DEBUG is true.
-* New Feature: Added internationalization for some Visual Builder options.
+* New Feature: Added internationalization for more Visual Builder options.

 = 1.3.0 =
 * Update: Improved stability, readability and organization of codebase by rewriting many functions.